xpmatteo/auto-cca/README.md

 - evasion
 - more cards
-- advance after combat
+- cavalry bonus movement
-- cavalry, chariot battle again after advance
+- cavalry, chariot bonus combat
 - leaders
 - terrain
 - "if you don't have any X unit, order a unit of your choice"
 - heavy chariot battles back with 3 dice not 4
 - heavy chariot ignores one sword result
+- warriors, elephants, other units